tomaszwiezik/Tsw.Args.Net/README.md

 ## Terminology

-* `Positional arguments` - arguments which must be provided in a specific order.
+* `Positional argument  s` - Arguments that must be provided in a specific order.
-* `Options` - usually optional arguments which can be provided in any order.
-By default, options are recognized by prepending `--` (double dash) characters.
-Option can be a boolean switch (i.e., `--force`), or have a value (i.e., --retries=5).
+* `Options` - Typically optional arguments which can be provided in any order.
+By default, options are recognized by preceding `--` (double hyphen).
+An option can be a boolean switch (i.e., `--force`), or accept a value (i.e., --retries=5).
-* `Option shortcut` - alternative short option name.
-By default, shortcuts are recognized by prepending `-` (single dash) character.
+* `Option shortcut` - An alternative short name for an option.
+By default, shortcuts are recognized by preceding `-` (single hyphen).
-* `Argument definition class` - a class decorated with argument-related attributes, the properties of which get values from parsed arguments.
+* `Argument definition class` - A class decorated with the `[Arguments]` attribute, whose properties receive values from parsed arguments.
-* `Simple syntax` - a scenario in which all arguments can be defined in a single argument definition class.
+* `Simple syntax` - A scenario in which all arguments are defined in a single argument definition class.
-* `Syntax variants` - in this scenario arguments are divided into separate sets, each set can have a different positional arguments and options.
+* `Syntax variants` - in this scenario arguments are divided into separate sets, each with its own positional arguments and options.

 # Quick start

-Quick start examples probably cover most cases required from command-line applications.
-The following conditions must be met to apply one of those patterns:
+Quick start examples likely cover most cases required by command-line applications.
+To apply one of these patterns, the following conditions must be met:
 * The parser uses default settings.
-* Argument definition class(-es) are defined in the entry assembly of the application.
+* Argument definition class(es) are defined in one of the assemblies automatically loaded by the application.

 ## Argument definition class

-Argument definition class properties are mapped to parsed command-line arguments.
-Both the class and the properties must be docorated with obligatory attributes, which are listed below.
+Properties od argument definition class are mapped to parsed command-line arguments.
+Both the class and the properties must be decorated with obligatory attributes, which are listed below.

 Required class attributes:
-* `[Arguments]` - denotes the class as an argument definition class.
+* `[Arguments]` - Denotes the class as an argument definition class.
-* `[Doc("Syntax general description")]` - required by the help generator.
+* `[Doc("Syntax general description")]` - Obligatory, required by the help generator.

 Required property attributes for positional arguments:
 * `[Argument(Name="argument_name", Required=true|false, RequiredValue="argument_value", Position=0,1,...)]`
-	- `Name` - argument name, used by the help generator.
+	- `Name` - Argument name, used by the help generator.
-	- `Required` - determines if the argument is obligatory, or not.
-Non-obligatory arguments should be assigned with a default value.
+	- `Required` - Determines if the argument is obligatory, or not.
+Non-obligatory arguments must be assigned with a default value.
-	- `RequiredValue` - use this parameter when the argument expects a specific value.
+	- `RequiredValue` - Use this parameter when the argument expects a specific value.
-	- `Position` - zero-based index of the positional argument.
+	- `Position` - Zero-based index of the positional argument.
-* `[Doc("Argument description")]` - required by the help generator.
+* `[Doc("Argument description")]` - Obligatory, required by the help generator.

 Required property attributes for options:
 * `[Option(Name="option_name", Required=true|false, ShortcutName="shortcut_name")]`
-	- `Name` - option name without prepending `--` characters.
+	- `Name` - Option name without prepending `--` characters.
-	- `Required` - determines if the option is obligatory, or not.
-Non-obligatory options should be assigned with a default value.
+	- `Required` - Determines if the option is obligatory, or not.
+Non-obligatory options must be assigned with a default value.
-	- `ShortcutName` - alternative short name of the option without prepending `-` character.
+	- `ShortcutName` - An alternative short name for an option without preceding `-` character.
 This parameter is not obligatory and is usually used with the most commonly used options.
-* `[Doc("Argument description")]` - required by the help generator.
+* `[Doc("Argument description")]` - Obligatory, required by the help generator.

 > [!IMPORTANT]
-> All properties must be nullable types.
+> All properties must be of nullable types.
 > Allowed types: `bool`, `int`, `long`, `short`, `string`
-> All non-obligatory arguments or options must have a default value.
+> All optional arguments and options must have a default value.

 See examples of argument definition classes in the following sections.

 ## Simple syntax

-Simple syntax can be used when exactly one argument definition class exists in the application and it covers all possible combinations of arguments and/or options.
+You can use simple syntax when the application contains exactly one argument definition class, and it supports all combinations of arguments and options

 ### Example